Verpxnter/Twitch-Views-Botter/README.md

 1. **Select Your Proxy Server**: Choose from a list of proxy servers.
 (Reminder: Only the first one works properly right now, the rest are just there for show. 😂)
 2. **Enter Your Streamer**: Input the Twitch username of your chosen streamer who you want to give that sweet view count boost.
-3. **Set the Viewer Count**: Decide how many "viewers" you want to join the party.
-Remember: the more, the merrier — but also, the more unstable things can get.
-Use responsibly, or not... 🤷‍♂️
+3. **Set the Viewer Count**: Choose how many "viewers" you want to invite to the party.
+The main spot is usually between 10 and 25, though it might occasionally spike.
+Just keep in mind that the more viewers you add, the more unstable things can get.
+Use responsibly, or don’t — we’re not your parents. 🤷‍♂️ (And yes, it’s a bit of a wild ride, lmao)
-4. **Watch the Magic Happen**: Sit back and enjoy as the tool does its thing, adding viewers to the stream as if by magic. 🪄
+4. **Troll with Views**: Sit back and watch as the tool works its magic, boosting the viewer count on the stream.
+Get ready for some hilarious reactions as your favorite streamer's chat goes wild trying to figure out where all these "viewers" are coming from. 🪄😂

 ## 4. Installation and Setup